Canada: Police struggle to clear COVID protests | DW | 13.02.2022

 The bridge carries a quarter of all trade between the two countries, and the disruptions to traffic are believed to have caused millions of dollars in additional cost in the automobile sector alone so far.
 An order to end the blockade was issued by a court on Friday.

-In Ottawa, where protesters have been encamped since a convoy of truckers arrived in late January, police say some 4,000 demonstrators were gathered on Saturday, with many people arriving from outside the city to join the protests.
+In Ottawa, where protesters have been encamped since a convoy of truckers arrived in late January, police say some 4,000 demonstrators were gathered on Saturday.
+Many people arrived from outside the city to join the protests.

 Although politicians and residents have called for the protests to be dispersed, police say they are limited in what they can do.